Nextdoor/k8s-charts/charts/prometheus-alerts/README.md

 you do not have kube-state-metrics installed, you will need to disable the alert in your values file.

+We have added a new metric which attempts to detect if you have misconfigured your selectors.
+After upgrading, you may get alerted.
+You should respond to the alert appropriately by reading the alert information and making changes to your selectors.

 ### 1.1.x -> 1.2.x

 **CHANGE: Resource Names have changed**